 For example: /HTML/body/div/div[@id=’Email’]

 - The success rate of finding an element using Xpath is too high.
 Along with the previous statement, Xpath can find relatively all the elements within a web page.
 Thus, Xpaths can be used to locate elements having no id, class or name.

 - Creating a valid Xpath is a tricky and complex process.
 There are plug-ins available to generate Xpath but most of the times, the generated Xpaths fails to identify the web element correctly.

-- While creating xpath, user should be aware of the various nomenclatures and protocols.
+- While creating xpath, the user should be aware of the various nomenclatures and protocols.

 Creating Xpath becomes a little simpler by using Xpath Checker.
 Xpath Checker is a Firefox add-on to automatically generate Xpath for a web element.
 The add-on can be downloaded and installed like any other plug-in.
 The plug-in can be downloaded from “https://addons.mozilla.org/en-US/firefox/addon/xpath-checker/”.

 As soon as the plug-in is installed, it can be seen in the context menu by right-clicking any element whose xpath we want to generate.

 Click on the “View Xpath” to see the Xpath expression of the element.
 An editor window would appear with the generated Xpath expression.
-Now user has the liberty to edit and modify the generated Xpath expression.
+Now the user has the liberty to edit and modify the generated Xpath expression.
 The corresponding results would be updated cumulatively.